- Digital Marketing Services

 We’ve said it before, but we’ll say it again: Google ranks web pages, not websites.
 So to improve rankings for as many keywords as possible, you need to build out your website content.
 Blogging is a smart, simple way to do this.
 The more pages you have on your website (each blog post is an individual page), the more chances you have to show up on the search engine result pages.
 This means there is more of a chance for users to click through to your page, come to your site, and convert into a lead.

-Blogs make it really easy for you to connect with your audience because majority of people search long tail keywords.
-You can expect your blog’s organic traffic to grow as you answer the questions people are asking or provide the information they’re looking for.
+Blogs make it really easy for you to connect with your audience because the majority of people search long tail keywords.
+You can expect your blog’s organic traffic to grow as you answer the questions people are asking or provide the information they’re looking for (and if your HVAC SEO company has the right strategy in place, that is).
 How often do customers call in or submit a contact form with a question about their air conditioner?
 Imagine how many other homeowners in the area are looking for the answer to this same question.
 It’s likely that they all googled their question before giving you a call, and by having a blog post with the answer, you’ll show the homeowner that you are the authority in the HVAC industry.

 An HVAC Blog Complements Your Social Media Efforts